giraffe-fsharp/Giraffe/DOCUMENTATION.md

 ASP.NET Core has built in support for [working with multiple environments](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments) and [configuration management](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/?tabs=basicconfiguration), which both work out of the box with Giraffe.

-Additionally Giraffe exposes a `GetHostingEnvironment()` extension method which can be used to easier retrieve an `IHostingEnvironment` object from within a `HttpHandler` function:
+Additionally Giraffe exposes a `GetHostingEnvironment()` extension method which can be used to easier retrieve an `IHostingEnvironment` object from within an `HttpHandler` function:

 ```fsharp
 let someHttpHandler : HttpHandler =